Are we in for a repeat of that final day of 2012? Surely not.

 Support groups had to be set up in the immediate aftermath for those who missed it, so with Liverpool sitting just a point below City going into this season's final day you owe it to your future self to clear your diary for 3pm on Sunday 12th May.

-And now, thanks to Sky Q and BT Sport Ultra HD, you can enjoy the action in glorious 4K Ultra HD quality.
+Both games are scheduled for live broadcast, and thanks to Sky Q you can enjoy the action – and inevitable tears in the stands – in glorious 4K Ultra HD quality.

 Watch Premier League on TV

 BT and Sky have the Premier League rights until 2019, paying a record £5.14bn.
 That's about 26 Neymars, or 146 Richarlisons.
 Out of the 380 English Premier League matches, 168 will be on live TV.

 Sky will show 126 matches on its Premier League channel.
 These will be a be a mix of 'Friday Night Football', with the rest of its matches spread across the weekend and Monday night - 3pm kickoffs seemingly just a distant memory.

 If you're not a Sky Sports subscriber, you can see a few (emphasis on 'few') live matches via Sky Sports Mix.
 Mix offers Sky customers a chance to watch a select number of Premier League matches for no additional fee.

 BT has 42 matches - a figure that will rise to 52 next season - and will again occupy the Saturday evening slot.
 It's unlikely Premier League matches will be shown live to air via the BT Sport Showcase on Freeview.

 If you don't have BT or Sky, there's always BBC's Match of the Day and Match of the Day 2 programmes on Saturday and Sunday evenings, featuring highlights of the day's games.